Loading...

 Question two, I want you to match the equation to the correct triangle.

-When you press play, we're gonna go through our answers to question one and question two.
+Press pause whilst you do that, when you press play, we're gonna go through our answers to question one and question two.

 Here are the answers for question one.

-So the sine function would've been triangle C and triangle E; cosine, B and D; and tangent, A and F.
+So the sine function would've been triangle C and triangle E, cosine B and D, and tangent A and F.

 Question two, you needed to match the correct equation to the correct triangle.